 As our interview with David Tyda wrapped up.
 I just couldn’t help to ask what his favorite taco is.
 But that’s a complex question for a guy who’s built the biggest taco party in the country.
 “Oh I can’t answer that,” Tyda said with a smile.
 “It really depends on the day.
 Sometimes it’s the El Pastor with the grease dripping down your elbow.
 Sometimes it a fish taco with you toes in the sand drinking a Corona.
 Sometimes it’s a crunchy taco,” said Tyda.

-Yes spoken like true taco politician, but this is one guy who’s delivered on his taco promises.
+Yes spoken like a true taco politician, but this is one guy who’s delivered on his taco promises.

 “Always vote tacos,” said Tyda with a laugh.

 Recipe Roundup Weekly Newsletter

 Signup to receive our new recipes every week.
 Every Monday we send out last week’s newly published recipes.
 Never miss a recipe from Hispanic Food Network.